-Dr John Demartini, a long time educator and international expert in human behavior states in his book The Values Factor, that true motivation is inspiration and is present when we are fulfilling our values.
-And, when we are living according to our truest and most important values is when we are our most fulfilled.
+Dr. John Demartini, a long-time educator and international expert in human behaviour states in his book The Values Factor, that true motivation is inspiration and is present when we are fulfilling our values.
+And when we are living according to our truest and most important values, people feel the most fulfilled in that state of mind.

 This means it’s important to get ultra clear on your most important values.
-You can do this simply by looking at what you put most of your time and energy into currently, and the moments in your life when you have felt your most fulfilled.
-Those moments may have been at any point in your life and may even mean going right back to memories of childhood.
+You can do this simply by looking at what you put most of your time and energy into currently, and the moments in your life when you have felt the most fulfilled.
+Those moments may have been at any stage in life and could involve digging up childhood memories in the process.

-As you get clearer on what is important to you, you will gain even more clarity on what you truly want for you.
+As you get clearer on what is important to you, you will gain even more clarity on what you truly want for yourself.

-Feeling stuck can often be exacerbated when we stay in the same place, because our environment can have a huge impact on our state of mind.
-And, when you are in a stuck state of mind, it can be difficult to see past what you have in your life right now.
+Feeling stuck can often be exacerbated when we stay in the same place too.
+The reason for that is that our environment can have a huge impact on our state of mind.

-You can gain the same benefits by going on a holiday, going away for a long weekend or even just going for a few day trips into nature, the forest or the beach where you can feel a real connection with self.
+Things like going on a holiday, going away for a long weekend or a trip into nature can make you feel a real connection with yourself.

 When you change your environment, you can change your state and your mindset.
 You shift yourself out of focusing on feeling dissatisfied with your life right now and shift yourself into thinking about how your life could be.